CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-phases.md

 ![Submission Phases Diagram](resources/submission-phases.png)

 Each submission needs to be reviewed by the CWE team to determine if it is suitable for being included as new CWE content.
-The External Submission review process can be thought of in 4 different stages: **Initial Submission**, **Full Submission**, **Content Generation**, and **Publication**.
+The External Submission review process can be thought of in 4 different stages: **Initial Submission**, **Detailed Submission**, **Content Generation**, and **Publication**.
 These stages, as well as the more granular phases within each stage are described in detail below.